BracketSpace/Notification/readme.txt

 * [Changed] Better Carriers management, now Carrier can be added and enabled independently.
 * [Removed] Freemius.
 * [Removed] The story screen.
+* [Removed] Plugin internationalization files as all the translations comes from wp.org.

 = 6.0.4 =
 * [Fixed] Webhook waring using empty header values.